pxc/gitbook/text/21_Redoing_Git_Reset_and_Revert/0_ Redoing_Git_Reset_and_Revert.markdown

 In other words, it causes the results of "git diff" and "git diff --cached" to both be empty.

-If you just want to restore just one file, say your hello.rb, use linkgit:git-checkout[1] instead
+If you want to restore just one file, say your hello.rb, use linkgit:git-checkout[1] instead

     $ git checkout -- hello.rb